 How to win at Backgammon

-Playing any game successfully requires not only an understanding of the rules but also some experience.
-The online backgammon is not an exemption from this rule.
-If you would like to play like a pro, check out our suggestions on how to play the exciting game of backgammon:
+Playing any game with success requires not only an understanding of the rules but also some experience.
+Online backgammon is not an exemption from this rule.
+If you would like to play like a pro, check out our suggestions on how to win:

 - First, when you play you have to avoid leaving single checkers.
 Your opponent can reach and hit them.
 One of the ways to achieve this is to situate your checkers on more triangles.
 This strategy will help you a lot in the first part of the game when you try to gather all the checkers in your home field.
 Having many triangles with checkers means that there are possibly many more combinations between them.

-- When you play, do not think exclusively about your game.
-Instead, have a look at what are the game objectives of your opponent and try to break his game.
+- When you play, do not think exclusively about your tactics.
+Instead, have a look at what are the objectives of your opponent and try to break them.

 - Escape fast from the home field of your adversary.
 The best option to do it is when you roll double.
 Otherwise is a better escape when you have appropriate dice results.

 - During the second part when it is time to bear off the checkers use optimally the dice results.
 Try to avoid rotation in your home quadrant if it is possible to remove them directly.